How do Digital Certificates Work - An Overview

 In summary,

-- You generate a private key / public key pair and submit a CSR to a Certificate Authority.
+1. You generate a private key / public key pair and submit a CSR to a Certificate Authority.
 The contents of the CSR will form part of the final server certificate.

 Sending of server certificate during SSL Handshake

 Before a browser and an HTTPS server can exchange data over an encrypted connection, they first engage in a process known as the SSL handshake.
-One important part in the SSL handshake is the sending of the server certificate to the web browser.
+One important part in the SSL handshake is sending the server certificate to the web browser.
 It's here when the Web browser is able to authenticate the identity of the server it's connecting to.

 To illustrate,